compsocialscience/summer-institute/2021/helsinki/pre_arrival.md

 # Pre-arrival

 The Summer Institute will bring together people from many fields and backgrounds.
-In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-Helsinki 2021.
+To use our time together efficiently, there are a number of things that you should do before participating in SICSS-Helsinki 2021.

 - Complete the pre-read
 - Complete coding bootcamp (if needed)